sciactive/nymph/README.md

 ## What's Next

-Up next is an ACL system for Nymph.
-It will allow you to restrict what entities a user, or group of users, has access to.
-It will include a user and group entity class.
+Up next is an user management system for Nymph.
+It will let you set up a registration and login process using Nymph entities.
 It will soon be available at [tilmeld.org](http://tilmeld.org/).